 Drivers or adult passengers who do not wear safety belts face a civil infraction penalty of up to $25 or community service.
 (This is not a misdemeanor.)

-Allowing a child passenger to travel without a seat belt also carries a civil penalty of up to $25 or community service if the child is at least six (6) or weighs more than sixty (60) pounds.
+Allowing a child passenger to travel without a seat belt also carries a civil penalty of up to $25 or community service if the child is at least six (6) or 57 inches or taller.
 Note that if both the driver and that child are not wearing safety belts, the police may issue just one citation for both violations.4

 Punishments are a little harsher for drivers who wrongfully allow people to ride in the back of a pickup.
 The civil penalty is $35 to $100.5